What Are The Different Types of Cryptocurrency and Tokens?

 In the beginning, Bitcoin was the only cryptocurrency, but later, other projects started to emerge.
 Hence, the born of altcoins.
 Have you heard of Ethereum, Litecoin, Ripple, Bitcoin Cash, or Monero?
 All of them and many others were born out of their native platforms, native blockchains, and all of them were slightly different from the Bitcoin blockchain.

-These newly-built coins like Monero were mostly developed for the single-purpose use case, to serve as a digital currency that somehow could be better than Bitcoin – at least according to the developers of these projects.
+These newly-built coins like Fantom were mostly developed for the single-purpose use case, to serve as a digital currency that somehow could be better than Bitcoin – at least according to the developers of these projects.

 To put it simply, they were made to compete with Bitcoin by changing the rules to appeal to different users.
 And although some of them do challenge Bitcoin after all these years, ironically, the good old 10-year-old grandpa still heavily dominates the market.
 Simultaneously, all the other types of crypto coins are popularly styled now as altcoins or alternative coins.

 Now, crypto tokens are normally developed to kickstart the crypto-related ecosystem.
 You know, it almost works like bonus miles.
 You can’t buy a loaf of bread for accumulated miles, but you can buy a plane ticket, and the more miles you have, the better it is for the airline’s ecosystem.
 The same approach works with crypto tokens!

 No worries, you’ll find some practical examples later in the article.
 For now, just understand that crypto tokens don’t necessarily have their native blockchains and can be easily developed on top of other platforms.
 Compared to crypto coins that play a currency’s role, tokens often serve a particular function like voting for changes or rewarding people for participating in the network.